n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 1. Identifying syllables and other clusters
 2. Initial reordering
-3. Applying the basic substitution features from GPOS
+3. Applying the basic substitution features from GSUB
 4. Final reordering
-5. Applying all remaining substitution features from GPOS
+5. Applying all remaining substitution features from GSUB
-6. Applying positioning features from GSUB
+6. Applying positioning features from GPOS

 As with other Indic scripts, the initial reordering stage and the